cult-of-coders/meteor-flux/README.md

 You have a single main store in your dispatcher.
 You can use multiple stores in your store.

 The Store
 =====================================
 Store is an extended version of local Mongo.Collection.
-Set and get, play with a document like {key: 'key', value: 'value'}

 ```
 let store = new Store(defaults); // optionally specify defaults